RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>10</sup> Let all mine enemies be ashamed and sore vexed: let them return [and] be ashamed suddenly.
 ## Chapter 7

-<sup>1</sup> «Shiggaion of David, which he sang unto the LORD, concerning the words of Cush the Benjamite .» O LORD my God, in thee do I put my trust: save me from all them that persecute me, and deliver me:
+<sup>1</sup> «Shiggaion of David, which he sang unto the LORD, concerning the words of Cush the Benjamite.» O LORD my God, in thee do I put my trust: save me from all them that persecute me, and deliver me:
 <sup>2</sup> Lest he tear my soul like a lion, rending [it] in pieces, while [there is] none to deliver.
 <sup>3</sup> O LORD my God, if I have done this; if there be iniquity in my hands;
 <sup>4</sup> If I have rewarded evil unto him that was at peace with me; (yea, I have delivered him that without cause is mine enemy:)